Engee documentation

 Additional Info

-*Cyclist dispersion indices.
+Cyclist dispersion indexes

-Cyclist scattering indices
+Cyclist dispersion indices

-Cyclist segment
+Cyclist Segment

-Frame and cyclist
+The frame and the cyclist

 Pedals